thakurvs/Cryptocurrency-Dashboard/crypto-dashboard/README.md

 - Dropdown to search and select any cryptocurrency dynamically.

 Overview Page
--Displays key metrics like:
+- Displays key metrics like:
--Market Cap
+- Market Cap
--Total Supply
+- Total Supply
--Circulating Supply
+- Circulating Supply
--All-Time High Price
+- All-Time High Price
--Cryptocurrency Rank
+- Cryptocurrency Rank
--A detailed description of the cryptocurrency.
+- A detailed description of the cryptocurrency.

 History Page
--Displays a table of historical data (price, date, and 24-hour volume).
+- Displays a table of historical data (price, date, and 24-hour volume).
--Search functionality to filter data by date.
+- Search functionality to filter data by date.